-At SNS there are regular opportunities throughout the year for parents to meet with their child's key person.
+At SNPS there are regular opportunities throughout the year for parents to meet with their child's key person.

-SNS organise termly stay and play sessions where families can come and spend time with their children in the Nursery setting.
+SNPS organise termly stay and play sessions where families can come and spend time with their children in the each age group.